furechan/mintalib/README.md

 Concrete functions are available from the `mintalib.functions` module with names in lower case like `sma`, `atr`, `macd`, etc.

 Functions accept NumPy arrays, pandas objects, or polars objects as appropriate and return the same eager container type when possible.

-The first parameter of a function is either `prices` or `series` depending on whether the function expects a dataframe of prices or a single series.
+Functions that use multiple price columns take them as separate arguments in conventional OHLCV order.

 ```python